ApexNode-host/ApexNode-Docs/games/minecraft/modpack/index.md

 9. Click the **Install Modpack** button and wait for the modpack to install.

 ### Manual Installation

+{: .warning}
+Installing modpacks from untrusted/unknown sources can lead to security vulnerabilities.

 1. Find the modpack you want to install.
 2. If the modpack has a server pack, download it.